 In our lab we ideate, develop and test digital behavioral health interventions for under-served populations, such as individuals who experience persistent mental health symptoms, addiction, or chronic pain.
 Our lab applies a variety of tools and methods, including group clinical trials methodology, single case experimental designs, user centered design methods and novel analytic tools for small N data.
 We specialize in (1) designing digital tools to foster the practice of psychological flexibility and mindfulness, and (2) the general application of a therapeutic approach called Acceptance and Commitment Therapy.
-Our lab is funded by the National Institute on Drug Abuse, Pfizer, The University of Washington Innovation Award, and the National Cancer Institute.
-Our lab is part of Duke’s Center for Addiction Science and Technology, and it is located in the city of Durham, North Carolina (US), in a 540 square feet space adjacent to Duke University.
+Our lab has received funding from the National Institute on Drug Abuse, Pfizer, The University of Washington Innovation Award, and the National Cancer Institute.
+Our lab is part of Duke’s Center for Addiction Science and Technology.
+We are located in the city of Durham, North Carolina (US), in a 540 square feet space adjacent to Duke University.

 vilardaga-lab at duke.edu